 One thing you’ll notice about eating pasta in restaurants in Italy is that the portions are small, probably way smaller than you’re used to if you’re not from Italy.
 Far from the vast “family sharing” bowls popular in Italian-American restaurants, Italians rarely eat more than their own plate of 3-4 oz (80-100 g) of dried pasta per person.
-This works out to about 7-8½ oz (200-240 g) when cooked (for fresh pasta, use the cooked weights to measure portions).
+This works out to about 7-8½ oz (200-240 g) when cooked (for fresh pasta, use the cooked weights as a guideline to measure portions).

 This is because pasta is traditionally served as a primo – a first course (after the antipasti – appetizers eaten ‘before the meal’) – which is designed to be followed up with a secondo (the entree).
-You don’t want to fill your stomach with heavy starch before tucking into a bistecca or saltimbocca!
-Of course these days, most weight-conscious Italians tend to choose either a primo or a secondo and rarely both – unless they’re at nonna’s house or a wedding, but even then they still don’t load up on a ton of pasta before eating their protein and vegetables.
+You don’t want to fill your stomach with heavy starch before tucking into a bistecca or saltimbocca.
+Of course these days, most weight-conscious Italians tend to choose either a primo or a secondo and rarely both – unless they’re at nonna’s house or a wedding – but even then they still don’t load up on a ton of pasta before eating their protein and vegetables.

-So leave your guests wanting more: treat the pasta dish as a delicacy not a huge amount of fuel.
+So leave your guests wanting more: treat the pasta dish as a delicacy, not a huge amount of fuel.

-(I visited a friend in England recently who threw a kilo – more than 2 lbs – of dried pasta into a giant pan for four of us, two of whom were small children.
+(I visited a friend in England recently who threw a kilo – more than 2 lbs – of dried fusilli into a giant pan for four of us, two of whom were small children.
 This is officially WAY TOO MUCH!
 In fact it’s a disgusting amount.
 More on that horrific experience later.)